sorbet/sorbet/website/docs/error-reference.md

 ## 5008

-This means a class was defined as the subclass of a `type_alias`.
+A class was defined as the subclass of a `type_alias`.
 It also occurs if a `type_alias` mixin is used in a class.

 ```ruby
 # typed: true